Uses and Health Benefits of Persimmon Vinegar, a Fruit Vinegar

 And if you are into sports, you can use it as an energy drink.
 These are some of the uses and benefits of this amazing persimmon fruit vinegar.

-Research & Study on the Benefits and Uses of Persimmon Vinegar
+Benefits and Uses of Persimmon Vinegar

 You may or may not have heard of persimmon vinegar before, but this fruit vinegar is very popular in Korea, Japan, and Taiwan.
 Taken mainly for its health benefits, it has other useful applications in the food industry.

-Unlike other varieties of vinegar, there are limited numbers of research and studies done to confirm on its benefits.
+Unlike other varieties of vinegar, there are limited numbers of research and studies done to confirm its benefits.